dpausp/ansible-playbook-mediatum/README.md

 Installing Ansible
 ------------------

-Ansible controls the installation process and must be installed on a "control machine" (your workstation, for example).
+Ansible controls the installation process and must be installed on a "control machine" running Linux or MacOS X (your workstation, for example).
 Follow the installation instructions in the [Ansible documentation](http://docs.ansible.com/intro_installation.html#installing-the-control-machine)

 Example: a simple installation using git on a Debian / Ubuntu machine: